What is astigmatism?

 Astigmatism occurs when your eye is not entirely round.
 In truth, astigmatism is present in almost everyone, but it only leads to blurred vision when severe.

 Think of your eye as a spherical ball.
 Usually, when light enters your eye it bends evenly.
 This creates a sharp image of what you see on the tissues at the back of your inner eye.
 However, if you have astigmatism, your eye is shaped more like an elliptical football.
 As a result, the light is not bent evenly and only one part of the picture is transmitted clearly and in focus.

-Diagnosis & Treatment by Your Eye Doctor in Thornhill
+Diagnosis & Treatment by Your Optometrist in Thornhill

-If you experience problems with your vision, we invite you to book an eye exam at our Thornhill office.
+If you experience problems with your vision, we invite you to book an eye test at our Thornhill office.
 Our optometrist will inspect your vision and eyes to make a precise diagnosis and determine the most effective treatment.
-At Disera Optical, our Thornhill eye doctor is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.
+At Disera Optical, our Thornhill optometrist is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.